sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

       The *spam* parameter.

 .. rst:directive:: .. version-changed:: version [brief explanation]
+                   .. versionchanged:: version [brief explanation]

    Similar to :rst:dir:`version-added`, but describes when and what changed in the named feature in some way (new parameters, changed side effects, etc.).

+   .. version-changed:: 8.3
+      The :rst:dir:`versionchanged` directive was renamed to :rst:dir:`version-changed`.
+      The previous name is retained as an alias.

    Example::